Technologeek/react-assignment/README.md

 ## Independent learning.

+- 💡The Jwt token generated from the backend is stored on the client-side in form of a localstorage item which is destroyed once the user logs out.
+The localStorage consists of **token** and **userId** keys.
+They're retrived while sending them into a request.
 - 💡 I've used **React.PureComponent** for effective optimised rendering for the CollectionListUser component.
 I could have used shouldComponentUpdate() but I don't really need to do a deep props comparision and PureComponent implements shouldComponentUpdate() with shallow props & state comparision which satisfies my requirement.
 - 💡 ApiDisplay was the most trickiest component to write because it receives form data from the state which is used to make a request and show Error/Response <div>'s accordingly but at the same time it should receive data directly on Url-Click from **UrlAccordin** component and show the appropriate responses.
 My ideology behind writing every component is **Single Responsibility Principle & High Reusability**.
 The way I made it work is using an action creator from props but still I think the code is kind of verbose and it could have been improved by introducing an intermediate component.
 - 💡 To enhance the developer experience, I've tried to decompose components as much as possible to avoid strong binding.
 ES6 features are utilized as much as possible.